 You'll be able to resume walking directly after the short recovery period in your doctor's office.
-In fact, walking after your injection helps to disperse the medicine and prevent stiffness in the hip at the injection site.
+In fact, walking after your steroid shot for inflammation helps to disperse the medicine and prevent stiffness in the hip at the injection site.
 You won't need any special attention following the injection unless you've had a reaction to the steroids.
 Still, your doctor might caution you to avoid high-intensity activity directly after the injection, since excess movement could cause you more pain and swelling at the injection site.

-Barring any adverse side effects, you'll be able to resume full-intensity exercise 24 hours after your injections.
+Barring any adverse steroid shot side effects, you'll be able to resume full-intensity exercise 24 hours after your injections.
 It may be helpful to resume exercise slowly to avoid excess pain.
 Start with a warm-up and assess your pain level before you begin exercising at full intensity, or participate in a low-impact activity such as swimming or yoga to avoid pain.
 You shouldn't have to limit your physical activity after injection unless you have a reaction that requires medical attention.

 Pain and tenderness from a steroid flare can be treated with the use of over-the-counter pain medications, such as ibuprofen.
 Applying an ice pack to the injection site also relieves pain and swelling so you're back in the game faster.